Rip Van Dam: Councilman of the Royal Governor

 Van Dam rallied those merchants who had been affected by Bellomont's restrictions and together they issued a complaint to King William III.
 Effectively, in response, the new royal governor Lord Cornbury removed some councilmen, in 1701, accusing them with promotion of political disorder.
 Into one of the vacancies of councilman, Van Dam was appointed instead, in 1702.
-Indeed, it was uncommon that a native of Albany became a member of the governor's council as it was an office which was usually reserved for prominent noble figures and wealthy New Yorkers.
+It was uncommon that a native of Albany became a member of the governor's council as it was an office which was usually reserved for prominent noble figures and wealthy New Yorkers.
 It functioned in New York City.

 Van Dam served as a councilman for 30 years.
 As a councilman's rank was determined by the length of his tenure, eventually Van Dam reached the presidency of the council as the oldest member and, often, he represented the royal governor.
 For instance, Van Dam travelled annually to Albany, to renew the English-Iroquoian alliance on the governor's behalf.